OUR GUIDE TO BIRTHSTONES

 July

-Both rubies and sapphires are gems of the mineral family corundum; a full rainbow of shades is possible within this family, but the presence of chromium causes the beautiful vivid red colour for ruby.
+Both rubies and sapphires are gems of the mineral family corundum; the presence of chromium causes the beautiful vivid red colour for ruby.
+Rubies are a very hard gemstone measuring 9 on Moh’s hardness scale, and are second only to diamonds.

 Peridot